Eutrochium dubium (Willd. ex Poir.) E.E.Lamont

 How to Grow and Care

 Sweet Joe Pye Weed is happiest with full sun to part shade in moist to wet soils.
-It prefers that the soil does not dry out which is why clay works well for Joe Pye.
+It prefers that the soil does not dry out, so clay works well for Joe Pye.
 It has no serious insect or disease problems.

 Sweet Joe Pye Weed just isn't a fussy or difficult plant to grow.
 If you do not want Sweet Joe Pye Weed to spread hither and yon, then cut the seed heads off.